Plugin System¶

 Plugin Lifecycle¶

-Each plugin receives a start(settings)
+Each plugin receives a start(settings) call when the worker starts.

 Example use cases: